Peso Pluma: Artistry

 The singer recalled, "I've always listened to reggaeton, hip-hop, and rap, but I realized that my voice was made to sing corridos because I would hear them played around family all the time.
 My voice shined differently there than in any other genre."

 Kabande considered the late young Mexican singers Ariel Camacho and Valentín Elizalde as his primary influences for his sound, interpreting their songs at an early age.
-An avid listener of hip-hop music, he enlisted Canadian rapper Drake as his favorite artist, citing him as a reflection of growing up across borders.
+An avid listener of hip-hop music, he enlisted Canadian rapper Drake as his favourite artist, citing him as a reflection of growing up across borders.
 He has also referenced the Weeknd, 21 Savage, Post Malone, Suicideboys, and Shoreline Mafia as musical influences.

 After becoming the top streamed artist in Mexico, several media outlets have compared the success of the singer with Puerto Rican artist Bad Bunny.
 In spite of this, Kabande has repeatedly acknowledged Bunny as a musical inspiration, conversing privately with the rapper while waiting for the set of Rosalía during Coachella 2023: "There are really only good things to say about him, and I have a lot of admiration and respect for him."
-Bunny posted to his Instagram Stories a video of himself and Kendall Jenner singing along to "AMG", officially debunking the rumored conflict publicly.
+Bunny posted to his Instagram Stories a video of himself and Kendall Jenner singing along to "AMG", officially debunking the rumoured conflict publicly.

 In 2025, Kabande became the first Mexican ambassador of the Council of Fashion Designers of America (CFDA) for New York Fashion Week.
 He made his official debut at the CFDA cocktail event at Rockefeller Center, wearing a design by Willy Chavarría with styling by Anastasia Walker.

 Personal life

-According to a report by El Gordo y la Flaca on 12 May 2023, Kabande purchased a 174 m² apartment in the Andares district of Puerta de Hierro, Zapopan, for approximately MXN$14,400,000 (US$800,000), which serves as his official residence.
-He has expressed an interest in soccer; in his youth he played for the junior teams of C.D.
+According to a report by El Gordo y la Flaca on 12 May 2023, Kabande purchased a 174 m^{2} apartment in the Andares district of Puerta de Hierro, Zapopan, for approximately MXN$14,400,000 (US$800,000), which serves as his official residence.
+He has expressed an interest in football; in his youth he played for the junior teams of C.D.
 Guadalajara, although he is a supporter of their city rivals, Atlas F.C.

 Relationships

-In July 2023, rumors circulated online that Kabande was dating Argentine singer Nicki Nicole.
+In July 2023, rumours circulated online that Kabande was dating Argentine singer Nicki Nicole.
 Nicole initially denied the speculation, stating that they were only friends, but later confirmed their relationship in November of that year.
 In February 2024, after the circulation of a video showing Kabande with another woman in Las Vegas, Nicole announced the end of their relationship.

-In August 2024, Kabande confirmed that he was in a relationship with American influencer Hanna Howell, who had hinted at the romance in social media posts the previous month.
+In August 2024, Kabande confirmed that he was in a relationship with US influencer Hanna Howell, who had hinted at the romance in social media posts the previous month.
 In September, Howell announced their breakup, stating that Kabande had returned all of her belongings except for her pet dog.

 In January 2025, speculation arose that Kabande was romantically involved with Mexican singer Kenia OS.
 The couple publicly confirmed their relationship in April 2025 during the Coachella festival.
+On 6 June 2026, Kabande announced on his Instagram that he and Kenia had mutually ended their relationship, stating that they ended on good terms.